daq-tools/kotori/doc/source/handbook/acquisition/runtime/php.rst

 *******
 There is a convenient PHP library for interacting with Kotori over HTTP ready for download, see :download:`terkin-http.php <../../../_static/content/clients/runtime/php/terkin-http.php>`.
+If you're stuck with PHP4, see :download:`terkin-http.php4 <../../../_static/content/clients/runtime/php/terkin-http.php4>`
+for a version based on the PHP CURL binding and without namespaces.

 Node API (highlevel)
 ====================